 3. Contains added sugar

-A single serving of animal crackers can contain up to 7g to 8g of sugar, which is about 26% of the daily sugar limit for adults and 33% for children, per the American Heart Association.
+That’s about 26% of the daily sugar limit for adults and 33% for children, per the American Heart Association.

 In the long run, consuming too much added sugar may result in weight, obesity, diabetes, and other serious health issues.